viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

   {{% /tab %}}
   {{< /tabs >}}

-1. Head over to the **CONTROL** tab and click on the drop-down menu matching the `name` of the service you created.
+1. Head over to the **control** tab and click on the drop-down menu matching the `name` of the service you created.
 2. Change the **Refresh frequency** to your desired frequency, move the Rplidar device around slowly, and watch a map start to appear.

 ## Run Cartographer in Offline Mode with a Dataset